-What Are Deferred Profit Sharing Plans?
+What Are Deferred Profit Sharing Plans (DPSP)?

 Deferred profit sharing plans are employer-sponsored profit sharing plans in Canada that combine elements of retirement plans and pensions.
 They are similar to traditional profit-sharing plans and offer significant tax benefits for employers and employees.
 They are often used to retain senior executives by tying their performance to company profits.

 DPSPs are similar to traditional profit sharing plans because they help enable companies to share profits with employees.
 However, regular profit sharing plan contributions made to an employee’s account are taxed as ordinary income tax.

 DPSP contributions are tax-deductible for both employers and employees, meaning the amount contributed to a DPSP account is deducted before tax calculations.
 DPSPs are put into accounts resembling tax accounts, where they are allowed to grow in a tax-deferred manner.
 DPSPs have a maximum vesting period of two years in which ownership of the accounts is transferred to the employee.

 A company must be registered with the Canada Revenue Agency (CRA) as a DPSP and must meet criteria related to contribution limits in order to obtain tax benefits for employers and employees.

 DPSP contribution limits are the lesser of either half of the annual money purchase plan (MP) limit for that year or 18% of the employee’s annual salary for that year.
 The MP limit for 2020 is $13,915 and for 2021, it is $14,605.

 DPSP contributions also count towards Registered Retirement Savings Plan (RRSP) and act as pension adjustments.
 Therefore, if an employer makes a DPSP contribution of $1,000 then the same amount is deducted from their RRSP plan.